emptyflash/bl4st/README.md

     .exposure(3)
 ```

-Flames are essentially a set of transforms applied recursively to some initial state.
+Flames are essentially a set of transforms applied recursively to an initial state.
 These
 transforms apply some affine transformation on the coordinate system using the `x`, `y`, and `o`
 vector properties and a `wvar` scalar.
-The result of this affine transformation is then feed into
+The result of this affine transformation is fed into
 the a function based on the `variation`, which further alters the coordinate system.

 For example, if you wanted to add a linear (just the affine part) transform to a flame you could do: